jonathasribeiro/golden-raspberry-awards-list/frontend/README.md

 ## Running tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:

 ```bash
 ng test